buildkite/elastic-ci-stack-for-aws/README.md

 If you provided a `BuildkiteApiAccessToken`, a Buildkite API token with `read_builds` and `read_agents` permissions across your organization, then build and job metrics will be collected for your queue and used to scale your cluster of agents.
 Autoscaling is designed to scale up quite quickly and then gradually scale down.
 See [the autoscale.yml template](templates/autoscale.yml) for more details, or the [Buildkite Metrics Publisher](https://github.com/buildkite/buildkite-cloudwatch-metrics-publisher) project for how metrics are collected.

+When scaling down, instances wait until any running jobs on them have completed (thanks to [lifecycled](https://github.com/lox/lifecycled)).

 ## Security

 This repository hasn't been reviewed by security researchers, so exercise caution and careful thought with what credentials you make available to your builds.
 At present anyone with access to your CI machines or commit access to your codebase (including third-party pull-requests) will theoretically have access to your encrypted secrets.
 Anyone with access to your Buildkite Project Configuration will be able to retrieve the encryption key used to decrypt these.
 In combination, the attacker would have access to your decrypted secrets.